Cannabis and your health

 If you think your child ate cannabis, get medical help right away.
 Call the Ontario Poison Centre at 1-800-268-9017 or seek medical attention right away.
 Call 911 immediately if your child seems ill, has difficulty breathing or if you are worried for other reasons.

-If you have questions about having a healthy pregnancy, breastfeeding or parenting, get in touch through the Client and Community Support line.
+If you have questions about having a healthy pregnancy, breastfeeding or parenting, you can connect with a public health nurse or access resources through our parenting supports.

 Talking to your kids about cannabis

 No matter how old your children are, you are their most important source of information about cannabis.
-Talk early, talk often.
+Having open communication, providing a supportive environment, and utilizing available resources can help parents and caregivers address the topic of substance use with their children.
+Talk early, and talk often.